Getting Started

 Checkout the bob-deploy repo for reference deployments on various platforms

-Running a local Bob cluster on Docker
+Running a local Bob cluster on Podman or Docker

 To get a minimal setup running locally (with a simple Github public repo and file system based storage), we will run bob, resource-git and artifact-store.

-- Download Docker
+- Download Podman or Rootless Docker

 - Fetch this docker-compose.yml file with